mautic/user-documentation/docs/themes/manage_themes.rst

 .. vale on

-Users can't remove defautl Themes, but they can hide them from the list of Themes in the Email and Landing Page builders.
+Users can't remove default Themes, but they can hide them from the list of Themes in the Email and Landing Page builders.

 To hide a Theme: